There are now 3 possible online modes for units:

 Availability Location Mode Non-standard teaching period UWA (Perth) Face to face Semester 1 Online Online timetabled

-- Typically this unit is assessed in the following ways: (1) a group presentation and (2) an essay.
+- Indicative assessments in this unit are as follows: (1) policy brief; (2) research essay; and (3) online quiz and reflection task.
 Further information is available in the unit outline.

 - Unit Coordinator(s)